WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Constant Comment (Not The Tea).md

 **"Whats The Point Of Trying To Stay Alive All This Time....If Im Going To Die By My Own Hand"**

-Theres A Person In Front Of [[Me\|Me]] Who Has A Bright Pink Backpack And Is Standing Next To Someone Whos Jumper Is That Exact Shade Of Pink
+Theres A Person In Front Of [[Explicitly Showcased/Me/Me\|Me]] Who Has A Bright Pink Backpack And Is Standing Next To Someone Whos Jumper Is That Exact Shade Of Pink

 It Had A Kuromi Badge!!